spencerhaugh/spencerhaugh/README.md

 I’ve always had a punk rock DIY spirit.
 I love making things *work*.

-I have been working full time as a full stack developer since late 2021.
+I have been working full time as a full stack developer since 2021.

 As a software engineer with a previous career background in marketing & customer support, I understand user pain points, and strive to build solutions with a focus on resolutions that just feel intuitive, and good to interact with as a user, and ultimately deliver more value to the user and to the project.